 Ghana has limited modern capabilities such as strategic airlift/sealift, vehicles, weapons and communication equipment needed to contribute to UN peacekeeping.
-To overcome this limitation the Ministry of Defence (MOD) and the Ghana Armed Forces Council have recently undertaken initiatives to replace age-old equipment with modern equipment.
+To overcome this limitation the Ministry of Defence (MOD) and the GAF Council have undertaken initiatives to replace age-old equipment with modern equipment.
 The only current caveat that might impact on Ghana's contribution to UN peacekeeping would be the full operationalization of the African Standby Force (ASF), scheduled to be completed in 2015.
 Ghana will have to supply a significant number of troops to the 6,500-strong ECOWAS Standby Force.
 Ghana has pledged to contribute an engineering company of 150 individuals, a level-II field hospital of 75 personnel, and a helicopter squadron.
 This implies that Ghana will have to diversify its troop and police contributions to both the UN and ECOWAS/AU.
-These new demands may make it more difficult for Ghana to maintain its commitment to the UN.
+These new demands may slightly affect Ghana's personnel commitment to the UN.
 Developing the necessary human capacity and resourcing the GAF (with armored vehicles, troop carrying vehicles (TCVs), surveillance and transport aircrafts, helicopters, communications equipment, weapons and ammunition) will be important challenges moving forward.